 It has been suggested that HRT may help to reduce age-related muscle loss, specifically via antiinflammatory effects which may also support muscle satellite cell function involved in muscle repair (La Colla et al., 2015; Perandini et al., 2018).
 However evidence from reviews of many studies is conflicting (Burton & Sumukadas, 2010) and suggests it is either minimally protective (Taaffe et al., 2005; Greising et al. 2009), or not at all (Kenny et al., 2003; Javed et al., 2019).

-However, questions about HRT benefit in dementia remain.
+Questions about HRT benefit in dementia remain.
 Although observational data suggests a that HRT is beneficial, more robust exprimental data suggests that is may be associated with an increase in risk of dementia.
-Recent evidence from a study of over 100,000 women concluded that HRT is associated with an increased risk (Sung et al., 2022).
+Recent evidence from a study of over 100,000 women concluded that HRT may be associated with an increased risk (Sung et al., 2022) as did Cai et al. (2024) which investigated nearly 19,000 women on hormone-modulating therapy for breast cancer.

 It is also worth noting that declining oestrogen from the ovaries may be compensated for by other tissues in the body such as the adrenals, fat, bones and brain.
 Crucially, oestrogens are produced to act locally – for example cardiovascular problems have been observed to increase post-menopausally but the cells of a healthy blood vessel lining actually produce oestrogen locally (Simpson 2003) which acts directly to reduce inflammation in those cells.
 The action of oestrogen does not therefore depend on circulating levels in the wider system and it is therefore important to keep damaging inflammation down in these tissues in order to support oestrogen production.